sjelin/FluidJS/README.md

 	model.alert(); //Calls all listening functions
 ```

 Clearly there are a lot of features missing here.
-This is a very early
+Because this is a very
-version of the MVC (basically just a proof of concept), and the innovation is
+early version of Fluid.js, and because the innovation is really all about the
-really all about the way the views are rendered, so for now this very-minimal
+way the views are rendered, this very-minimal implementation of client-side
-implementation of client-side models is being used.
+models is being used for now.

 Templating
 ==========